-THE DIASPORATIMES Become a contributor, by just texting your story Become a contributor, by just texting your story Its all about dreams.

-Dreams cost nothing,

-they are free
+THE DIASPORATIMES Become a contributor, by just texting your story Its all about dreams.
+Dreams cost nothing, they are free

-Writing

-is the only

-thing that,

-when I do

-it, I don't

-feel I should

-be doing

-something

-else.

-Gloria Steinem

-Spread the love
+Writing is the only thing that, when I do it, I don't feel I should be doing something else."
+Gloria Steinem Spread the love here.
+Utilize future Correspondents from across the Globe with love Be Part Of The Diaspora Times Family Tel + 4049668550